 OnlineI also provide my services online.

 I offer open-ended counselling and psychotherapy which lasts for as long as you need, and short-term for around 12 sessions.
 Each therapy session is for 50 minutes and is at the same time and on the same day each week.

 The cost of sessions is on a sliding scale, and dependant on your financial or personal situation.
-However, sessions start at £65 and with no upper limit.
+Sessions start at £70.
 Fees are agreed at the beginning, along with your chosen method of payment, which includes cash, cheque or bank transfer.